mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/main-screen/kotlin.md

 </LinearLayout>
 ```

 You will control the view using code, so you have to store references to the views.
-Add these properties at the top of the `ManActivity` class:
+Add these properties at the top of the `MainActivity` class:

 ```kotlin
 private lateinit var startCallButton: Button